nicolasgasco/42_piscine_may2021/README.md

 # My 'piscine' at 42 Urduliz
 ---

+## WARNING IF YOU'RE INTERESTED IN TAKING PART IN A PISCINE

+---

 In May 2021 I took part in the very first 'piscine' organized at 42 Urduliz, in Bilbao.

 In this repository you can find all the projects I managed to complete in the 26 days we were given.